eilara/Rx.pl/README.md

 Note how when we program with events in this simple app, we need to:

-- implement a state machine with 2 state, pressed and not pressed, keep a state variable, update it in 2 event handlers (mouse_press and mouse_release)
+- implement a state machine with 2 states, pressed and not pressed, keep a state variable, update it inside 2 event handlers (mouse_press and mouse_release)

-- buffer the last point which was pressed or moved using 2 variables so that you can draw a line between the current and last point
+- buffer the last point that was pressed or moved using 2 variables so that you can draw a line between the current and last point

 - to get a point on click (press + release) and not just on mouse